GNU-Ymir/Documentations/types-personnalises/objects/methods.md

 ## Pure methods

-As for functions, methods are separated into two categories, pure methods and impure methods (see[Functions](.../../functions/main.md)).
+As for functions, methods are separated into two categories, pure methods and impure methods (see [Functions](.../../functions/main.md)).

 Pure methods are defined in a class using the keyword `def`.
 The first parameter of a method is always `self`, its type is a reference of an object, and is always inferred.